NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/debug/README.md

     See the [example](../../../examples/cli/debug/01_debugging_flaky_trt_tactics/) for details.

-- `precision` can be used to determine which layers of a TensorRT network need to be run in a higher precision in order to maintain the desired accuracy.
+- [EXPERIMENTAL] `precision` can be used to determine which layers of a TensorRT network need to be run in a higher precision in order to maintain the desired accuracy.

     The tool works by iteratively marking a subset of the layers in the network in the specified